vinceshere/post-install-ubuntu/README.md

 ## Terminal
 Will be installed using ZSH as shell and Antigen for plugins management (using OhMyZsh).
-Terminator was my choice as default terminal.
+Terminator was my choice as default terminal since it allows panel splitting.
+Also, it adds a populated `.zshrc` with a helper for `NVM`, which allows automatically Node.js version switch on folder navigation.